StenaIT/stenajs-webui/packages/core/src/hooks/README.md

 ### useArraySet

-Creates methods for adding, removing and toggling element in list.
+Creates methods for adding, removing and toggling element in list, while preventing duplicates.
 Item is only added if not already in list.
 Takes `list` and `setList` methods as arguments.